alicehillier/life-for-lydia/README-testing.md

 4. My mentor suggested that it might be useful for the user to be able to see their own input, so they can catch typos before entering their answer to the console.
   - I replaced all 'getpass' methods with 'input', so the user will be able to view their responses.
 While I initially chose to hide user input to avoid a cluttered console, I recognise that this could cause problems if the user accidentally enters the wrong option.

+5. User feedback suggested that the 5-second transition from the title page to introduction section was a bit too long.
+  - I reduced the 'loading' time to 3 seconds, still allowing the user enough time to read the title before transitioning to the introduction section.

 ## **Manual Testing**

 Having acted on user feedback, I performed final tests on the app to check that all functionality requirements were met.

-1. Title page to Introduction: The transition from the title page to the introduction section works as expected, with the assigned 5-second delay.
+1. Title page to Introduction: The transition from the title page to the introduction section works as expected, with the assigned 3-second delay.

 ![Title page to Introduction transition](/documents/images/testing/testing-title-page.gif)